Kamaqen/Kamaqen/README.md

 Full Stack Developer 🚀 | Interpreter 🗣️ | Musician 🎵

-Based in Lima, Perú, I navigate the realms of code, languages, and melody.
+Based in Lima, Peru, I navigate the realms of code, languages, and melody.

 🌐 Tech Explorer --
 I code, learn, and craft seamless experiences with various frameworks.